MattVu123/ait582_rutting2/README.md

 │── rutting_climate_traffic.csv

-This file is used for EDA and modeling.
+This is the dataset that resulted from data processing and is used for EDA and modeling.

 ---